 When you inherit an IRA, you have many – too many! – choices to make depending on the situation:

-- If your spouse left you an IRA, you have one set of choices.
-But if anyone else left you the IRA, you have a different set of options.
+- If you inherited an IRA, and you’re the spouse of the original owner, a minor child, chronically ill or disabled, or not more than 10 years younger than the original owner, you have one set of choices.
+But anyone else has a different set of options.

 - Whether the original account owner had to take required minimum distributions can also influence what you can and should do with the IRA.

 - Should you try to minimize taxes or maximize cash distribution from the account?